Skip to main content

 Academic

-A sophisticated examination of peptide therapy requires a systems-biology perspective, viewing the as a deeply integrated network where hormonal axes are in continuous, dynamic crosstalk.
+A sophisticated examination of peptide therapy requires a systems-biology perspective, viewing the endocrine system as a deeply integrated network where hormonal axes are in continuous, dynamic crosstalk.
 The interaction between peptide-driven elevation of the Growth Hormone (GH) and Insulin-Like Growth Factor 1 (IGF-1) axis and the foundational Hypothalamic-Pituitary-Gonadal (HPG) axis is a clear example of this principle.

 What Is the Molecular Basis of GH and Sex Steroid Synergy?